agouy/straf/docs/forensic_parameters.md

 __Interpretation__

 The power of exclusion depends on the observed proportions of heterozygous and homozygous individuals in a population.
-These proportions, multiplied as in the equation above, give the __probability that two persons do not have the same genotype in the population__.
+These proportions, multiplied as in the equation above, give the __mean exclusion probability for a paternity test__.
+Intuitively, the more diverse the population is, the greater this value is, as diversity is related to heterozygosity (see above).

 ## Typical Paternity Index (TPI)

-Finally, the typical paternity index ($TPI$) reflects the “mean PI for random non-excluded men“ for a given locus.
+Finally, the typical paternity index ($TPI$) reflects the “mean PI for random non-excluded men“ in trio cases (father-mother-child) for a given locus.

 __Formula__